 >That sounds cool, how can I get into it?

-Read the 3e core book (link below).
+Read the 3e core book.
 For mechanics of the old edition, play this tutorial: http://jyenicolson.net/exalted/.
 It'll get you familiar with most of the mechanics.

 >Gosh that was fun.
 How do I find a group?

-Roll20 and the Game Finder General here on /tg/.
+Roll20 and the Game Finder General here on /tg/ are both places where games could be found.
 With the new edition, though, chances are more games will crop up.
+Keep your eyes peeled.